csringam/SearchSwarm/README.md

 It should be noted that the prority of the sweep is to complete a sweep as quickly as possible, without emphasis on the return deistnace.
 A cost function can be assumed to be the distance to travel from the starting point, then the total distance of the sweep.
 Addtionnally, this should mean that sharp angles may not be the best course, due to acceleration/decceleration time, so look into other types of distances, ex.
 Dubins

 ### Object Avoidance
-TBD
+360 degree LiDAR sensor at the minimum to look for any obstacles ahead of the agent, potential for a 3D LiDAR scanner to get a better perspective on overall height.
+Realistically, any objects the LiDAR sees in front of the agent will be maneuvared around laterally, which can reduce the need for 3D imaging and the added computation.

 ### Object Detection Model
-BiSeNet v2?
-Will only need to actualy train on a few classes so maybe can be more lightweight
+Models like BiSeNet v2 or ResNet18 are viable options.
+Will only need to actualy train on a few classes it can be more lightweight, and only instance detection or object recognition is needed as opposed to full semantic segmentation.